melaniedavila/cellranger-aws-pipeline/README.md

 # Dockerfile Overview

-# Make Docker Image and Run Container
+### Make Docker Image and Run the Container
   Use the following docker commands to build and run the container.
 See the next section for the commands to run within the contianer.

-  `$ docker build -t 519400500372.dkr.ecr.us-east-1.amazonaws.com/awsbatch/cellranger-aws-pipeline .`
+  `$ docker build -t <URI>.dkr.ecr.us-east-1.amazonaws.com/awsbatch/cellranger-aws-pipeline .`

-  `$ docker run -it --rm -p 8087:80 519400500372.dkr.ecr.us-east-1.amazonaws.com/awsbatch/cellranger-aws-pipeline`
+  `$ docker run -it --rm -p 8087:80 <URI>.dkr.ecr.us-east-1.amazonaws.com/awsbatch/cellranger-aws-pipeline`

+### Push to AWS ECS

+  After the image has been built it needs to be pushed to AWS ECS.
+First auth credentials need to be obtained by running

+  `$ aws ecr get-login`

+  This will return a long aws CLI command that you need to copy and paste into the terminal.
+You may need to remove "-e none" from the command if docker gives an error.
+Now that you have the proper credentials, you will be able to push the repository using the following command:

-  `$ docker push 519400500372.dkr.ecr.us-east-1.amazonaws.com/awsbatch/cellranger-aws-pipeline`
+  `$ docker push <URI>.dkr.ecr.us-east-1.amazonaws.com/awsbatch/cellranger-aws-pipeline`

 # Commands to run within a running docker container